cfahd/ps5-stock/README.md

 ## License

-This project is licensed under the cFahd License - see the LICENSE.md file for details
+This project is licensed under cFahd - see the LICENSE file for details